 annotation: Intel® Advisor annotations are

 call statements that identify certain information to Intel Advisor tools, such as the location of proposed parallel sites.
 To insert annotations into your source code, you can copy code snippets from the annotation assistant pane into your code editor.
+On Windows systems, you can instead use the Intel Advisor annotation wizard.

 data race: A bug that can occur after adding parallelism to parts of your program.
 A data race occurs when multiple tasks read and write data at a shared memory location without coordinating those read and write operations.
 This can produce parallel execution errors that are difficult to detect and reproduce.
 Using the Correctness tool helps you predict and fix likely data races before you add parallelism.